 Ged Backland, the creator of Groovy Chick and Cool Dude, worked for Carlton Cards and Hallmark as Creative Director before setting up his own design studio, Backland.
 He works in a barn in Yorkshire.

-Fredrik Backman is the number one New York Times bestselling author of A Man Called Ove (in development as a major motion picture starring Tom Hanks), My Grandmother Sends Her Regards and Apologises, Britt-Marie Was Here, and Beartown, which is being adapted for TV by the team behind The Bridge.
-His books are published in more than forty countries and have sold over ten million copies.
+Fredrik Backman is the number one New York Times bestselling author of A Man Called Ove (in development as a major motion picture starring Tom Hanks), My Grandmother Sends Her Regards and Apologises, Britt-Marie Was Here and Beartown, which is being adapted for TV by the team behind The Bridge.
+As well as two novellas And Every Morning The Way Home Gets Longer and The Deal of a Lifetime, he is also the author of a collection of heartfelt and humorous essays about fatherhood: Things My Son Needs To Know About The World.
+Fredrik Backman's books are published in more than forty countries and have sold over ten million copies.
 He lives in Stockholm, Sweden, with his wife and two children.

 Born in 1973.
 Steve Backshall was brought up on a smallholding in the home counties of England.
 He studied English at university before going on to study biology, eventually becoming Adventurer in Residence for National Geographic.
 He travels the world as presenter of BBC TV’s ‘Deadly’ series, for which he has won two BAFTAs.
 He presented BBC One’s Big Blue Live alongside Matt Baker and Liz Bonnin in 2015, which went on to win the BAFTA Television Award for Best Live Event.
 His other documentary series include Steve Backshall’s Extreme Mountain Challenge, Down the Might River, and Steve Backshall and the Vertical Mile.